wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 	    'django.contrib.auth.hashers.PBKDF2SHA1PasswordHasher',
 	]

 As previously mentioned, Django by default uses the PBKDF2 algorithm to hash passwords.
-If you do not specify a `PASSWORD_HASHERS` tuple, Django therefore defaults to the `PBKDF2PasswordHasher` password hasher.
+If you do not specify a `PASSWORD_HASHERS` tuple in `settings.py`, Django will use the `PBKDF2PasswordHasher` password hasher, by default.
 You can read more about password hashing in the [official Django documentation on how Django stores passwords](https://docs.djangoproject.com/en/1.9/topics/auth/passwords/#how-django-stores-passwords).

 ## Password Validators
 As people may be tempted to enter a password that is comparatively easy to guess, a welcome new feature introduced to Django 1.9 is that of [password validation](https://docs.djangoproject.com/en/1.9/topics/auth/passwords/#password-validation).
 In your Django project's `settings.py` module, you will notice a list of nested dictionaries with the name `AUTH_PASSWORD_VALIDATORS`.
 From the nested dictionaries, you can clearly see that Django 1.9 comes with a number of pre-built password validators for common password checks, such as length.
 These different validators can be easily configured by specifying `OPTIONS` for each.
-If, for example, you wanted to ensure accepted password are at least six characters long, you can set `min_length` of the `MinimumLengthValidator` password validator to `6`.
+If, for example, you wanted to ensure accepted passwords are at least six characters long, you can set `min_length` of the `MinimumLengthValidator` password validator to `6`.
 This can be seen in the example shown below.

 {lang="python",linenos=off}
 	AUTH_PASSWORD_VALIDATORS = [